corrode/corrode.github.io/content/blog/simple/index.md

 series = "Idiomatic Rust"
 +++

-Rust developers tend to be clever.
+Rust programmers tend to be very clever.
-Too clever for their own good.
+Too clever for their own good at times.
-In code reviews, I often see people trying to outsmart themselves.

 We love to stretch Rust to its limits.
-After all, this is Rust.
+After all, this is Rust!
+A boundless playground of powerful abstractions.
-Shouldn't you use it to its full extent?
+Shouldn't we use it to its full extent?

+But there's a problem.
 Advanced features are like salt: a little bit can enhance the flavor, but too much can ruin the dish.
 And advanced features have a tendency to overcomplicate things.
+Software engineering is all about managing that complexity.
+As in life, complexity creeps in when you're not looking.

-Nothing in Rust forces you to make things harder than they should be.
+Nothing in Rust forces us to make things harder than they should be.
 That is not a trait of the language, but a mindset.

-Software engineering is all about managing complexity.
-As in life, complexity creeps in when you're not looking.
+In code reviews, I often see people trying to outsmart themselves.
+I'd like to share a few thoughts on how to fight that tendency.

 ## What Simple Really Means